Thai Sticky Chicken Fingers are a crunchy, sticky, and irresistible gluten-free appetizer, dinner, or recipe for any

 He said, and I quote, “You should put almonds in there.
 They used to do it at Jimmy’s (the restaurant he worked at in high school,) and they won awards like, all the time, or whatever.”
 Love it.
 Anyway, they were a great addition for not only amping up the Thai-inspired taste, but also giving the chicken fingers a deep, satisfying crunch.

-Next, process 4 cups gluten-free Rice Chex to create 2 cups crumbs OR measure out 2 cups panko bread crumbs (dish will not be GF if using panko.)
+Next, process 4 cups gluten-free Rice Chex to create 2 cups crumbs OR measure out 2 cups panko bread crumbs (dish WILL NOT be GF if using panko bread crumbs.)
 Alternatively, you could add the Rice Chex to a big Ziplock bag then roll over it with a rolling pin until pulverized.

 Add the crumbs to the almond crumbs in a shallow dish then season lightly with salt and pepper and set aside.

 Next get the chicken ready.
 As I mentioned, I made my own chicken fingers by slicing 1-3/4lbs chicken breasts into 1″ strips.
 This is a much more economical way to get chicken fingers vs buying chicken tenderloins which usually cost a couple bucks more.

 Toss the chicken strips in a bag with 1/2 cup gluten-free or all-purpose flour (dish will not be gluten-free if using AP flour) plus 3/4 teaspoon salt and 1/2 teaspoon pepper then shake until well coated.

 Working in batches, shake any excess flour from the chicken strips then dunk them in a shallow dish with 2 eggs whisked with 2 Tablespoons milk (any kind – I used unsweetened almond milk) then roll in the crumbs, pressing to make sure they stick to the chicken strips.
 Place the chicken strips on 2 baking sheets that have been lined with foil and sprayed VERY well with nonstick spray.